chenzuoli/chenzuoliChatGPT_new/README.md

 # ChatGPT_Clone

-This is the code for "I Built a ChatGPT Clone of Myself!" by Siraj Raval on Youtube
+This is the code for "I Built a ChatGPT Clone of Myself!" by chenzuoli

 ## Overview

 This is a a ChatGPT template that you can use to create an AI Avatar of yourself.
-It was used in [this](https://youtu.be/OoMjOrLac-o) video by Siraj Raval on Youtube.
 It consists of a React template, and 2 important connections: the OpenAI API and the Operand API.
 There is a server component in Node, and a client component in React.

 ## Dependencies